|

 make matters worse he entrusted the development to the

-basically untested.
-To everyone's surprise they delivered
+untested.
+To everyone's surprise they delivered on the

-already fast Lockheed 9 Orion.
+fast Lockheed 9 Orion.
 The first example of their

 soon-to-be-famous Heinkel He 70 Blitz rolled off the line